godzilla5123/godzilla5123/README.md

-About Me
+About Me:
-Hey, I'm Kevin, I'm also known as Godzilla or Zilla on places.
-I'm in high school.

-Contact
+I'm Kevin Valencia (he/him).
+I'm 17, graduating out of high school soon, and aspire to work within computer engineering or science.

+Contact:

 Discord: Godzilla#9193

+Email: kevin (at) kevinalencia (dot) com
 <!---
 godzilla5123/godzilla5123 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.